-The Faculty of Music Calendar provides complete information on all Bachelor of Music programs, Artist Diploma programs, and Advanced Certificate in Performance programs.
-This information includes degree requirements, course descriptions, and academic regulations.
-The Faculty of Music Undergraduate Timetable lists the courses offered in the current year, along with details of time, place, and instructor.
+The Faculty of Music Calendar includes the degree requirements, course descriptions, and rules and regulations.
+The Faculty of Music Timetable provides a listing of courses offered in the current year, along with schedule information (day, time, location, instructor, and special enrolment instructions, if any).
 The Faculty of Arts & Science Calendar and Timetable provide equivalent information on Arts & Science courses.

 Newly admitted students should consult the Next Steps Guide to learn about starting their studies at UofT Music.

 Current undergraduate students can access information and forms within the Registrar’s Page on the UofT Portal on such matters as exam schedules and policies, practice room signup, petitions, and scholarships and financial aid.

 The Registrar's Office at the Faculty of Music is your “reliable first stop” for information and advice.
 The office is responsible for the administrative operations of the undergraduate program including registrarial and computerized student records, course administration, convocation, examinations, marks and grade reporting, information on scholarships, bursaries and financial aid, as well as the policies on academic regulations.
 Academic and personal counselling is also provided by the office, along with appropriate referrals to other services within the university.

 The Registrar’s Office is located in Room 145 of the Edward Johnson Building.
 The regular hours of operation are Monday to Friday, 9:00am to 4:30pm.
 The office can be reached by phone at 416–978–3740 and by email.